OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Squid, Giant.md

 ------

 - **Crush boats:** 25% likely to wrap the 2 large tentacles around a boat, doing 1d10 hull damage per tentacle.
-When the large tentacles are grappling a boat, in subsequent rounds, the beak inflicts 2 points of hull damage automatically.
+When the large tentacles grapple a boat, in subsequent rounds, the beak inflicts 2 points of hull damage automatically.
 - **Grab crew:** 75% likely to grab crew from the deck and drag them underwater to be eaten.
 - **Constriction:** Tentacles grab and constrict after a hit.
 1d4 automatic damage per round.
 - **Severing tentacles:** Requires a hit that inflicts 6 or more damage (8 small tentacles) or 10 or more damage (2 large tentacles).